 2. Download and complete the six-page application on the Udall scholarship website: www.udall.gov.
 Note: Recommendation letters are not required until candidates secure college nomination.

-3. Print a Banner Degree Progress Report and include copies of transcripts of courses taken elsewhere if grades do not appear on the Middlebury College transcript.
+3. Print an unofficial transcript from Banner and include copies of transcripts of courses taken elsewhere if grades do not appear on the Middlebury College transcript.

 5. The Udall Selection Committee will determine which applications will receive a college nomination.